Skip to contents

 This image of a table was generated from the first code example in the `tab_row_group()` help file.

 This actually makes two row groups since there are row labels that don't begin with a number.
 That second row group is a catch-all NA group, and it doesn't display a label at all.
 Rather, it is set off from the other group with a double line.
 This may be a preferable way to display the arrangement of one distinct group and an 'others' or default group.
-If that's the case but you'd like the order reversed, the row_group_order() function can be used for that.
+If that's the case but you'd like the order reversed, you can use row_group_order().

 gtcars |>